Skip to main content

 6. Education and Training

-Federal Regularion that the IBC Follows
+Federal Regulation that the IBC Follows

 Appointment of Members

-The President of the institution delegates the Intitutional Official (IO), who is the Vice-President for Research (VPR) the authority to appoint the members of the IBC committee, including the Chair.
+The President of the institution delegates the Institutional Official (IO), who is the Vice-President for Research (VPR) the authority to appoint the members of the IBC committee, including the Chair.
 The IBC committee consists of research personnel, faculty, and members of the community who have the appropriate experience and expertise regarding the use of recombinant or synthetic DNA and the handling of biohazardous materials, agents, and toxins

 Committee Composition